-Course Learning Objectives:
+Student Learning Outcomes:

-Upon successful completion of this course, students will be able to: Student Learning Outcome # Alignment 1 Introduce students to the sub-disciplines and career paths under the Kinesiology umbrella.
-SLO #1 2 Prepare students for the professional world, human diversity, and global awareness.
-SLO #1 3 Demonstrate the ability to use effective communication skills through problem solving and critical thinking.
-SLO #1 4 Select resources to provide active and equitable learning experiences.
-SLO #5
+Upon successful completion of this course, students will be able to: Student Learning Outcome Alignment 1.
+Prepared students for the teaching profession and the professional world who are problem solvers, critical thinkers.
+SLO#1 2.
+Prepare students for professional world, human diversity, and global awareness.
+SLO#1 3.
+Demonstrate the ability to use effective communication skills SLO#1 4.
+Select resources to provide active and equitable learning experiences SLO#5